bg-write/javascript-cheatsheet/README.md

 JavaScript was created by Netscape in the early '90s as an extension of HTML for Netscape Navigator 2.0 to manipulate HTML documents and form validation.
 JS is a high-level interpreted language; unlike C or C#, JS needs an "interpreter" aka a web browser or a server like Node.

-If HTML is the skeleton and CSS is our skin, JS is our brain telling us to "do" stuff.
+If HTML is the skeleton that makes up the web and CSS is its skin and makeup, JS is our brain telling it to "do" stuff.

-The JS standard is called ECMAscript.
+The JS standard is called [ECMAscript](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/).

 ---